ibm-cloud-docs/account/index.md

 ## Pay-As-You-Go account
 {: #paygo}

 With a Pay-As-You-Go account, you can access the full {{site.data.keyword.Bluemix_notm}} catalog, including all free plans.
 You pay only for billable services that you use, with no long-term contracts or commitments.
 When you upgrade to a Pay-As-You-Go account, you receive a [$200 credit](/docs/account?topic=account-upgrading-account) to help get you started.
+You can use the $200 credit on {{site.data.keyword.Bluemix_notm}} products.

 You can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 Your charges are based on your use of {{site.data.keyword.Bluemix_notm}} computing and services.
 If you use more than the free runtime and service allowances, you receive a monthly invoice that provides details about your resource charges.